Are African Safaris suitable for seniors?

 If 3 weeks sounds a bit long, the Victoria Falls, Botswana & Namibia Safari Adventure is a 15-day version that skims the cream off the top.
 Visit Vic Falls and Chobe, take a makoro ride in the Delta and take in the breathtaking beauty of Etosha and Sossusvlei in Namibia.
 This budget senior tour is an ideal way to spend two weeks traversing some of the best that southern Africa has to offer.

-For those adventurous over 50s travelling without having to get back to work, your time away really is yours to enjoy.
+For those adventurous over 50s traveling without having to get back to work, your time away really is yours to enjoy.

 Budget-wise Senior Tours for Africa